 And if we’re slow, everything around us becomes reaaalllly slowwwww, too (if you know what I mean).

 I don’t encourage being slow, of course.
-There are advantages of being fast.
+There are advantages to being fast.

 And I don’t encourage wasting time and procrastinating.